 The production and sale of cigarette papers long preceded the invention of machine-made mass manufactured filtered cigarettes and cigarette tubes.
-We believe that overall market sales have been historically stable (e.g., based on MSAi data, for the latest 26 weeks ending July 11, 2015, total cigarette papers are up 0.5% compared to the same period in the prior year) and have benefited from a loyal base of craft smokers who prefer to make a superior smoke of their own choice.
+We believe that overall market sales have been historically stable (e.g., based on MSAi data, for the latest 26 weeks ending February 20, 2016, total cigarette papers have decreased 0.2% compared to the same period in the prior year) and have benefited from a loyal base of craft smokers who prefer to make a superior smoke of their own choice.

 There are two principal paper categories: premium cigarette papers and discount cigarette papers, each representing approximately 50% of unit sales.
 Premium cigarette papers are sold in interleaved booklets, are made primarily from flax, rice or combinations of other natural fibers and are differentiated by price and quality.
-Our Zig-Zag[®] brand is the #1 cigarette paper brand in terms of retail dollar sales as measured by Nielsen convenience and is also the #1 premium cigarette paper brand, based on MSAi data, with a 30% plus share of total booklets sold in the U.S. market as of the 13 weeks ending July 11, 2015.
-Zig-Zag[®] cigarette papers also have widespread distribution in Canada through our Canadian distributor.
+Our $Zig-Zag^{(0)}$ brand is the #1 cigarette paper brand in terms of retail dollar sales as measured by Nielsen convenience and is also the #1 premium cigarette paper brand, based on MSAi data, with a 30% plus share of total booklets sold in the U.S. market as of the 26 weeks ending February 20, 2016. $Zig-Zag^{(0)}$ cigarette papers also have widespread distribution in Canada through our Canadian distributor.

-Our principal competitors in the cigarette paper market are Republic Tobacco L.P., which markets JOB[®] and Top[®], and Commonwealth Brands, Inc., a wholly-owned subsidiary of United Kingdom-based Imperial Tobacco PLC, which markets EZ Wider[®] and Joker[®].
+Our principal competitors in the cigarette paper market are Republic Tobacco L.P., which markets JOB® and Top®, and Commonwealth Brands, Inc., a wholly-owned subsidiary of United Kingdom-based Imperial Tobacco PLC, which markets EZ Wider® and Joker®.